syedhali/EZAudio/README.md

 ```

 ###<a name="EZRecorder"></a>EZRecorder
 Provides a way to record any audio source to an audio file.
 This hooks into the other components quite nicely to do something like plot the audio waveform while recording to give visual feedback as to what is happening.
+The `EZRecorderDelegate` provides methods to listen to write events and a final close event on the `EZRecorder` (explained [below](#EZRecorderDelegateExplanation)).

 *Relevant Example Projects*
 - EZAudioRecordExample (iOS)